List of Diagnosis: Murder episodes

 Diagnosis: Murder is an action comedy/mystery/medical crime drama television series starring Dick Van Dyke as Dr. Mark Sloan, a medical doctor who solves crimes with the help of his son, a homicide detective played by his real-life son Barry Van Dyke.
 The series began as a spin-off of Jake and the Fatman.
-The series originally aired from October 29, 1993, to May 11, 2001, and a total of 178 episodes aired.
+The series was created by Joyce Burditt, and originally aired on CBS from October 29, 1993, to May 11, 2001, with a total of 178 episodes aired across eight seasons.

 In addition, a total of five Diagnosis: Murder television films were made, with the first three (Diagnosis of Murder, The House on Sycamore Street and A Twist of the Knife) being produced before the television series began.
-The final two movies (A Town Without Pity and Without Warning) were produced in 2002 after the television series had ended.
+The final two movies (A Town Without Pity and Without Warning) were produced in 2002, after the television series had ended.